laravel/docs/eloquent-factories.md

 Via the `fake` helper, factories have access to the [Faker](https://github.com/FakerPHP/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing and seeding.

 > [!NOTE]
-> You can set your application's Faker locale by adding a `faker_locale` option to your `config/app.php` configuration file.
+> You can change your application's Faker locale by updating the `faker_locale` option in your `config/app.php` configuration file.

 <a name="defining-model-factories"></a>
 ## Defining Model Factories